Working in the health industry is far from dull – new diets, crazy exercises, and miracle pills keep healthcare professionals on their toes.

 Vegans and those following the Paleo diet thankfully agree on one thing.

-They both believe that factory-farmed, grain-fed meat is toxic and unhealthy.
-The meat that you typically find in grocery stores promotes inflammation and other health conditions.
+They both believe that factory-farmed, grain-fed meat is unhealthy and promotes inflammation.

 Avoid processed foods that fill our supermarket shelves and choose natural, whole foods as much as possible.